-Tommy Battle is in his second term as Mayor of Huntsville.
-Dedicated to creating jobs and diversifying Huntsville’s economic base, Mayor Battle has worked to assemble a coalition of regional leaders committed to recruiting industry, workforce development and high quality education.
+Now in his third term, Mayor Tommy Battle is dedicated to creating jobs and diversifying Huntsville’s economic base.
+Through his leadership, the Mayor has assembled a coalition of regional leaders committed to recruiting industry, workforce development and high quality education.
 As a result, Huntsville leads the state in new jobs and economic investment.

-Battle believes Huntsville’s continued success is a result of its ability to think strategically for the long-term, and he directed the City’s planning department to engage the community in a comprehensive master plan that is staging the city’s future for decades to come.
-The BIG Picture’s is tackling land use and quality of life decisions regarding neighborhood revitalization, urban redevelopment, recreation, transportation, design standards, and zoning changes.
+Mayor Battle believes Huntsville’s continued success is a result of its ability to think strategically for the long-term.
+He directed the City’s planning department to enjoin the community in a comprehensive master plan that will shape the city’s future for decades to come.
+The BIG Picture is tackling planning and quality of life decisions regarding neighborhood revitalization, urban redevelopment, recreation, transportation, design standards, and code and zoning changes.

-Battle works for smart, measured growth with an infrastructure that allows citizens to maintain a high quality of life.
+The Mayor works for smart, measured growth with an infrastructure that allows citizens to maintain a high quality of life.
 When state and federal transportation budgets were cut, Battle negotiated an unprecedented $250 million, five-year, cost-sharing road package with the State to ensure Huntsville would build the critical roads it needs to move traffic.

 A champion of teamwork, Battle strives to work collaboratively with leadership and citizens.
-Through the Mayor’s fiscally conservative leadership, the City has maintained a balanced budget and earned triple-A credit ratings for the past seven years, a distinction held by a small percentage of municipalities in the U.S. As a result, Huntsville is in an enviable position of stability and growth that has earned it global attention.
+Through the Mayor’s fiscally conservative leadership, the City has maintained a balanced budget and earned triple-A credit ratings for the past eight years, a distinction held by a small percentage of municipalities in the U.S. As a result, Huntsville is in an enviable position of stability and growth that has earned it global attention.